JuanPalaciosGodoy/climate-ml-project3-group2/Project3-ReconstructPCO2/README.md

 │   ├── __init__.py
 │   ├── bias_figure2.py        # Code for bias calculation and visualization
 │   ├── corr_figure3.py        # Code for correlation calculation and visualization
+│   ├── feature_visualization.py  # feature viz
+│   ├── model_utils.py  # Model training and analysis
+│   ├── paths_utils.py  # Path accumulation
 │   ├── residual_utils.py      # Prepares data for ML, tools for dataset splitting, model evaluation, and saving files.
 │   └── visualization.py       # Custom plotting class SpatialMap2 for creating high-quality spatial visualizations with colorbars and map features using Cartopy and Matplotlib.
 ├── notebooks/
-│   ├── Project3_Starter.ipynb # Original notebook containing full analysis & data story
 |   ├── leappersistent_file_management.ipynb # check the size of files and clean up
 |   ├── Project3_Data.ipynb  # Used for preprocessing data, if more than the 20 preprocessed ESM members are required.
 |   └── OceanpCO2_Group2.ipynb # Main file for implementing group 2's project